Table Of Contents

 However, with rising prices and competitive markets, this can be hard to do.
 This is where rental arbitrage comes in.
 It allows investors to start a vacation rental business without having to purchase the property.

-Pros and Cons of Rental Arbitrage
+Pros and Cons

 Rental arbitrage can be a great way for investors to enter a new rental market and can lead to substantial profit, but there are some distinct pros and cons to consider before deciding it’s the right choice for you.

-On the positive side, rental arbitrage means:
+On the positive side, it means:

 - You can take advantage of the short-term rental craze without making a long-term investment